 (Matthew 6:25 NKJV) "Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
-Is not life more than food and the body more than clothing?"Which of you by worrying can add one cubit to his stature? {28} "So why do you worry about clothing?
+Is not life more than food and the body more than clothing? ....."Which of you by worrying can add one cubit to his stature? {28} "So why do you worry about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin;....
-"Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
-"Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
+"Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?' ....
+"Therefore do not worry about its own things.
 Sufficient for the day is its own trouble.